 3.07 At the committee’s first meeting, the RIO will review the charge with the committee, discuss the allegations, any related issues, and the appropriate procedures for conducting the inquiry, assist the committee with organizing plans for the inquiry, and answer any questions raised by the committee.
 The RIO will be present or available throughout the inquiry to advise the committee as need.

-3.08 The Initial Inquiry Committee will normally interview the Complainant, the Respondent, and key witnesses as well as examine relevant research records and materials.
+3.08 The Initial Inquiry Committee will make every effort to interview the Complainant, the Respondent, and key witnesses as well as examine relevant research records and materials.
 The Initial Inquiry Committee will evaluate the evidence, including the testimony obtained during the inquiry.
 After consultation with the RIO, the committee members will decide whether a formal investigation is warranted based on the criteria of this policy.
 The scope of the Initial Inquiry is not required to and does not normally include deciding whether misconduct definitely occurred, determining definitely who committed the research misconduct or conducting exhaustive interviews and analyses.
 However, if an admission of research misconduct is made by the Respondent, misconduct may be determined at the Initial Inquiry stage.

 3.09 The Chair of the Inquiry Committee will prepare a formal written report regarding the findings of the Initial Inquiry.